-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. b.
-Hospital or facility-based professional services 30% coinsurance c.
-Attending psychiatrist services 30% coinsurance d.
-Partial program 30% coinsurance Q. Office Visits Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Tier 1 - Preferred Tier 2 - Standard d.
+Partial program 30% coinsurance 30% coinsurance Q. Office Visits Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
 The most specific and appropriate benefit in this Policy will apply for each service received at that type of provider.
 If you are unsure if your provider uses these billing practices, please contact them.
 Some services received during an office visit may be covered under another benefit in this Policy.
 The most specific and appropriate benefit in this Policy will apply for each service received during an office visit.
 Call Customer Service at the number on the back of your Medica ID card to determine in advance whether a specific procedure is a benefit and the applicable coverage level for each service that you receive.
 Office visit services that are not considered preventive health services as defined in the Policy or Benefit Chart Primary care provider: \$30 copayment The deductible does not apply.
-Specialty care provider: \$60 copayment The deductible does not apply.
-2. Urgent care center visits \$30 copayment
+Primary care provider: \$60 copayment The deductible does not apply.
+Specialty care provider: \$60 copayment Specialty care provider: \$120 copayment

-Your Benefits and the Amount You Pay after Deductible

-Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Network Providers Tier 1 - Preferred Tier 2 - Standard The deductible does not apply.
 The deductible does not apply.

-3. Convenience care

-a.
-Retail health clinic \$20 copayment
+2. Urgent care center visits \$30 copayment The deductible does not apply.
+Covered as a Tier 1 - Preferred benefit.
+3. Convenience care a.
+Retail health clinic \$20 copayment \$20 copayment The deductible does not apply.
+The deductible does not apply. b.
+Virtual care \$20 copayment \$20 copayment The deductible does not apply.
 The deductible does not apply.

-b.
-Virtual care \$20 copayment
+4. Telemedicine Primary care provider: \$30 copayment Primary care provider: \$60 copayment The deductible does not apply.
 The deductible does not apply.

-4. Telemedicine Primary care provider: \$30 copayment
+Specialty care provider: \$60 copayment Specialty care provider: \$120 copayment The deductible does not apply.
 The deductible does not apply.

-Specialty care provider: \$60 copayment

-The deductible does not apply.

-5. Allergy Shots 30% coinsurance
+5. Allergy Shots 30% coinsurance 30% coinsurance 6.
+Neuropsychological 30% coinsurance 30% coinsurance

-Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury 30% coinsurance

-Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician 30% coinsurance

-R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions

-Organ and bone marrow transplant services and other complex medical Covered at the corresponding benefit level depending on type of services provided.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Network Providers Tier 1 - Preferred Tier 2 - Standard evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician 30% coinsurance 30% coinsurance R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical conditions Covered at the corresponding Tier 1 - Preferred benefit level, depending on type of services provided.
+Covered at the corresponding Tier 2 - Standard benefit level, depending on type of services provided.
+For example, office visits are covered at the office visit Tier 1 - Preferred benefit level and surgical services are covered at the surgical services Tier 1 - Preferred benefit level.
+For example, office visits are covered at the office visit Tier 2 - Standard benefit level and surgical services are covered at the surgical services Tier 2 - Standard benefit level.